isl-org/Open3D/docs/compilation.rst

 Caching compilation with ccache
 -------------------------------

-ccache is a compiler cache that can speeds up the compilation process by avoiding recompilation of the same source code.
+ccache is a compiler cache that can speed up the compilation process by avoiding recompilation of the same source code.
 It can significantly speed up recompilation of Open3D on Linux/macOS, even if you clear the ``build`` directory.
 You'll need ccache 4.0+ to cache both C++ and CUDA compilations.

-After installing ``ccache``, reconfigure and recompile the Open3D library.
+After installing ``ccache``, simply reconfigure and recompile the Open3D library.
 Open3D's CMake script can detect and use it automatically.
 You don't need to setup additional paths except for the ``ccache`` program itself.

 Ubuntu 18.04, 20.04
 ```````````````````